Zeno Regime of Collective Emission: Non-Markovianity beyond Retardation: Abstract

 \section{Abstract}

-To establish a collective emission, the atoms in an ensemble must coordinate their behavior by exchanging virtual photons.
+To build up a collective emission, the atoms in an ensemble must coordinate their behavior by exchanging virtual photons.
 We study this non-Markovian process in a subwavelength atom chain coupled to a one-dimensional (1D) waveguide and find that retardation is not the only cause of non-Markovianity.
-The other factor is the memory of the photonic environment, for which a single excited atom needs a finite time to cross from quadratic decay, the Zeno regime, to exponential decay.
-In waveguide setup, this crossover has a time scale longer than the retardation, thus impacts on the building up of collective behavior.
-By comparing a full quantum treatment with an approximation incorporating only the retardation effect, we find that field memory effect, characterized by the population of atomic excitation, is much more pronounced in collective emissions than that in the decay of a single atom.
+The other factor is the memory of the photonic environment, for which a single excited atom needs a finite time, the Zeno regime, to transition from quadratic decay to exponential decay.
+In the waveguide setup, this crossover has a time scale longer than the retardation, thus impacting the development of collective behavior.
+By comparing a full quantum treatment with an approach incorporating only the retardation effect, we find that the field memory effect, characterized by the population of atomic excitation, is much more pronounced in collective emissions than that in the decay of a single atom.
+Our results maybe useful for the dissipation engineering of quantum information processings based on compact atom arrays.

-It is well known since the 1960s~\cite{Winter:1961aa,Newton:1961aa} that for an excited atom, the exponential decay derived from the Weisskopf-Wigner formalism~\cite{Weisskopf:1930aa} does not apply to the short-time dynamics: Due to the finite memory of the photonic reservoir, the decay rate is built up from zero quadratically at the first beginning~\cite{Wilkinson:1997aa,Crespi:2019aa}.
-It has inspired the attempts to prohibit decaying by quickly repeating measurements~\cite{Chiu:1977aa,Misra:1977aa,Itano:1990aa}, i.e., the Zeno effect.
-Actually, the duration of the non-exponential decay, characterized by the Zeno time $\tau_Z$, is typically many orders of magnitude shorter than the lifetime, rendering the field memory effect insignificant.
+It is well known since the 1960s~\cite{Winter:1961aa,Newton:1961aa} that the short-time dynamics of an excited atom differs significantly from the exponential decay based on the Weisskopf-Wigner formalism~\cite{Weisskopf:1930aa}.
+The finite memory of the photonic reservoir leads to a growth in the decay rate from zero that is quadratic in time~\cite{Wilkinson:1997aa,Crespi:2019aa}.
+It has inspired attempts to prevent decay by quickly repeating measurements~\cite{Chiu:1977aa,Misra:1977aa,Itano:1990aa,Presilla:1996aa}, i.e., the Zeno effect.
+Actually, the duration of the non-exponential decay, characterized by the Zeno time $\tau_Z$, is typically many orders of magnitude shorter than the lifetime, rendering the field memory effect undetectable.
 For example, an optimal estimation of the 2P-1S transition of the hydrogen atom reads $\tau_Z\sim 10^{-13}\mathrm{s}$~\cite{Zheng:2008aa}.
-Instead of the decay of a single atom, in this Letter, we shall show prominent reservoir memory effect in the formation of collective emissions from a subwavelength atom array, where the separation between two adjacent atoms, $d$, is shorter than the resonant wavelength $\lambda$.
+Instead of the decay of a single atom, in this Letter, we study atom ensembles~\cite{Dicke1954}, especially the subwavelength atom arrays, where the separation between two adjacent atoms, $d$, is shorter than the resonant wavelength $\lambda$, and reveal the prominent memory effect in the Zeno regime.